 A graduate student who has completed at least eighteen (18) semester hours and has maintained a minimum GPA of 3.3 (B+) may petition to pursue an independent study or research project in a specialized area with the approval of the student's advisor, a supervising professor, and the graduate studies dean.
 The student will submit a 300-word abstract for the proposed project that states the reason for the project, lists the resources to be studied and researched, and outlines the specific topics that will be addressed in the project.
 In addition, the student must secure the approval of a professor who will supervise the independent study.
-Only full-time TKU professor's area of study and expertise.
-Students may take no more than two course or six (6) semester hours in independent studies or research projects.
+Only full-time TKU professors may oversee Independent Studies and only when the independent study involves research within the professor's area of study and expertise.
+Students may take no more than two courses or six (6) semester hours in independent studies or research projects.
 Independent studies count toward the limit of six (6) semester hours of directed studies in a student's graduate degree program.